kencormack/pistar-lastqso/README.md

 - the background process, forked to monitor whether MMDVMHost has the logfile open
 - a trigger phrase written to the log by that fork, which signals the main loop to exit
 - skipping past the trigger phrase when the loop re-starts (to prevent subsequent false exits from the loop)
-- having the program re-launch itself when the current log has been closed/re-opened, or a new log started
+- automatically pause & resume monitoring when the current log has been closed/re-opened, or a new log started
-- passing any options supplied at runtime (other than "-c | --csv" or "-d | --dat"), to subsequent automatic restarts

-The rest of the program is mainly parsing the log entries, and presenting the data on-screen.
+The rest of the program is mainly parsing the log entries, mnaging the history and counters, and presenting the data on-screen.

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**
 -------------------------------------------------------------------
 ## Getting Help

 **pistar-lastqso's operation is dependent upon a fully operational PI-STAR configuration.
 If your PI-STAR setup has problems, those problems cannot be solved here.
-[Please visit the PI-STAR forums](https://forum.pistar.uk/) instead.
-This program only reads the PI-STAR MMDVM log...
+[Please visit the PI-STAR forums](https://forum.pistar.uk/) instead.  pistar-lastqso only reads the PI-STAR MMDVM log...
 What goes into that log is PI-STAR's doing.**

 **Likewise, please don't expect the PI-STAR forums to offer any assistance with pistar-lastqso.
 They did not write this script, and cannot be expected to know anything about it.**